Active Philanthropy helps you to make the world a better place.

 Are you from a family involved in philanthropy?
 Or are you driven to make the world a better place?
 Are you part of the Next Generation and want the chance to make your ideas reality, and talk about the issues that matter to you with likeminded people?

 Active dialogue and shared discovery are at the heart of the Active Philanthropy Communities: current philanthropists and social investors and those looking to join their ranks swap stories of their own projects and experiences.
-Specially-chosen outside experts sometimes come to report on exciting developments and new initiatives.
-Active Philanthropy is responsible for the organisation and supervision of the Communities and their participants.
+During our expeditions specially-chosen outside experts come to report on exciting developments and new initiatives.

 Soon, we will present you more information about our upcoming workshop.